 We also encourage you to monitor local sources and make your voice heard when you see:

-- Misinformation or inaccuracies - If you see an article or blog posting that contains misinformation about farming or the food system, contact the reporter, write a letter to the editor, or submit an online comment.
+- Misinformation or inaccuracies – If you see an article or blog posting that contains misinformation about the food industry or farming, contact the reporter, write a letter to the editor, or submit an online comment.
 Tell your story and present truthful information so consumers can see another side of the story.

-- Opportunities to promote the benefits of today's food system - Oftentimes, there are numerous opportunities to proactively promote the benefits of today's food system, particularly during community events and holidays.
-Tie into the theme of the event or holiday and write an opinion-editorial article or post a short story online that delivers a timely and beneficial message.
+- Opportunities to promote the benefits of today’s food system – Often, there are numerous opportunities to proactively promote the benefits of today’s food system, particularly during community events and holidays.
+Tie into the themed event or holiday and write an opinion-editorial article or post a short story online that delivers a timely and beneficial message.

 Teddy Roosevelt said it best: “People don’t care how much you know until they know how much you care.”